jayveeangeles/virtualWallFW/README.md

 ## Features:
 1) Sleep mode after 10 minutes to conserve battery.
-2) Sleep mode in betwwen pulse train (approx. 1s) to conserve battery; use TMR1 interrupt to wake up from sleep
+2) Sleep mode in between pulse train (approx. 1s) to conserve battery; use TMR1 interrupt to wake up from sleep
 3) Use 32.768 kHz crystal for sleep mode clock
 4) Use native PWM module of PIC12F683 to generate train pulse
 5) Use ADC to monitor coin battery voltage; hardware uses CAT3200 to charge pump voltage from 3.3V to 5V